Timber

 Pine Wood

-Pine wood is lightweight, durable, and cost-effective, featuring a soft texture and natural grain, ideal for furniture, paneling, and interior applications.
+Pine wood is lightweight and affordable, with a natural grain that works well for furniture, paneling, and general interior use.

 Marandi Wood